-If you’re intimidated by import duty tax, you’re not alone—but fortunately, there are ways to leap over the hurdle with the help of a third party who can facilitate the smooth transfer of goods across foreign borders.
+If you’re intimidated by import duty tax, you’re not alone.
+Fortunately, a third party like Zee can facilitate the smooth transfer of goods across foreign borders.

 What Are Import Duties And Taxes?

-Import duty, also known as customs duty, is the tax placed on goods (as well as services and capital) attempting to enter a foreign country, overseen by the destination country’s customs authorities.
+Import duty, also known as customs duty, is the tax placed on goods (as well as services and capital) attempting to enter a foreign country.
+This is overseen by the destination country’s customs authorities.

 The purpose of duties levied on imported goods is fourfold: